smart-edge-open/specs/openness_releasenotes.md

      - xRAN Fronthaul with Helm CHart (xRAN app not part of the release)
    - Helm Chart for Kubernetes enhancements
      - NFD, CMK, SRIOV-Device plugin and Multus
-     - Support for local Harbor registry setup
+     - Support for local Docker registry setup
    - Support for deployment specific Flavors
      - Minimal
      - RAN - 4G and 5G